spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/20-access-cluster-with-virtctl.md

 # Prerequisites

-- A running virtual cluster with Palette VM Management and access to it.
+- An active virtual cluster with Palette VM Management and access to it.